Vodafone: Bahrain

-On 29 December 2003, Vodafone signed a Partner Network Agreement with Kuwait's MTC group.
-The agreement involved co-operation in Bahrain and the branding of the network as MTC-Vodafone.
+In December 2003, Vodafone signed a Partner Network Agreement with Kuwait's Mobile Telecommunications Company (MTC), enabling cooperation in Bahrain and leading to the branding of the Bahraini network as MTC-Vodafone.
+MTC later rebranded regionally as Zain, and the Bahraini operation subsequently became Zain Bahrain.
+As part of the early partnership structure, Vodafone held a 6.25% minority stake in Zain Bahrain; however, in May 2014 Vodafone sold its entire 6.25% stake to Zain Group for US$12.5 million, fully ending its equity involvement in the company.

 Oman

-In January 2021, Vodafone obtained a license to establish and operate public telecommunications services in Oman.
+In January 2021, Vodafone obtained a licence to establish and operate public telecommunications services in Oman.
 In September 2021 Vodafone in Oman signed an agreement with Ericsson to deploy, operate and maintain 4G and 5G core and radio access (RAN) greenfield network and an agreement with Netcracker Technology to deploy Netcracker Digital BSS.
 Vodafone will be the third operator in the Sultanate of Oman.

 Qatar

 In December 2007, a Vodafone Group-led consortium was awarded the second mobile phone licence in Qatar under the name "Vodafone Qatar".
 Vodafone Qatar is located at QSTP, the Qatar Science & Technology Park.
 Commercial operations officially began on 1 March 2009.
 In February 2018 Vodafone Europe agreed to sell their stake in the Qatar joint venture.

 On 25 November 2019, Vodafone in collaboration with Inseego Corp. introduced the 5G MiFi M1100 in Qatar.
 It was the first commercially available 5G mobile hotspot in the region.